Skip to content

 Selecting an Optimizer#

-By default NePS intelligently selects the most appropriate search strategy based on your defined configurations in pipeline_space=, one of the arguments to neps.run().
+By default NePS intelligently selects the most appropriate optimizer based on your defined configurations in pipeline_space=, one of the arguments to neps.run().

 You can also manually select a specific or custom optimizer that better matches your specific needs.
-For more information about the available searchers and how to customize your own, refer here.
+For more information about the available optimizers and how to customize your own, refer here.